 What is acupuncture?

-Acupuncture is a form of TCM that involves the insertion of very fine needles into the skin, to stimulate specific anatomical points in the body (called acupoints, or acupuncture points) for therapeutic purposes.
+Acupuncture is a technique used by Chinese medicine practitioners that involves insertion of very fine needles into the skin to stimulate specific anatomical points in the body for therapeutic purposes.

 What should I expect on my first visit?